brentquackenbush/notes-on-system-design/url_shortener/README.md

 1. **Data Storage**: It stores large volumes of data in a structured format, optimized for query performance and analysis.
 2. **Data Analysis**: It allows for complex queries, aggregations, and analysis across large datasets.
 3. **Business Intelligence**: It serves as the source of data for business intelligence tools and dashboards.

+### Data Warehouse Configurations:

+- **Star Schema**: Often data warehouses are structured in a star schema for analytics, with fact tables (like clicks) and dimension tables (like users, urls).
+- **Data Lifecycle**: Policies for data lifecycle management, including archiving old data and purging data that is no longer needed, while ensuring compliance with data retention policies.

 ### Low-Level Detail of Data Flow: